ChuLiYu/chainy-backend/README.md

-# Chainy – AWS/Terraform URL Shortener Scaffold
+# Chainy Backend – AWS/Terraform URL Shortener Scaffold

-Chainy is a learning scaffold for building a serverless short URL platform on AWS with Terraform.
+Chainy Backend is a learning scaffold for building a serverless short URL platform on AWS with Terraform.

+> 💡 Looking for the frontend application?
+Check out [chainy-web](https://github.com/yourusername/chainy-web).
 It wires together an HTTP API, Lambda functions, DynamoDB storage, and a lightweight event pipeline where Lambda writes JSONL records straight to S3 so you can focus on iterating and deepening your AWS + Terraform skills.

 > 🇹🇼 Looking for the Traditional Chinese guide?
 See [README_ZH.md](README_ZH.md).